EnglishEnglish

 • They tend to cause thermal stress over time, not immediate explosive damage

-• Protective devices often handle them through thermal/time-delay mechanisms
+• Protective devices often handle them through thermal and time-delay mechanisms

 That said, overloads are still serious.
-I once ignored a “slightly warm” terminal feeding a continuous load.
-A week later, insulation discoloration proved that “slow damage” is still damage.
+A “slightly warm” terminal feeding a continuous load was ignored once in this project.
+A week later, insulation discoloration proved that slow damage is still damage.

 Practical Overcurrent Rule

-I now use this sequence before finalizing any breaker or fuse choice:
+This sequence now runs before finalizing any breaker or fuse choice:

-That one habit improved almost every panel I built after this.
+That one habit improved almost every panel built after this one.

-My second big learning moment came when a thunderstorm (not even a direct strike near my building) caused strange behavior in one of my measuring devices and a power supply module.
+The second big learning moment came when a thunderstorm — not even a direct strike near the building — caused strange behavior in a measuring device and a power supply module.

 Nothing failed dramatically, but the system started acting “haunted”: